gilcrest/dbt-cue/README.md

 # dbt-cue

-Generate dbt yml files using the CUE language
+Generate dbt yml files using the [CUE language](https://cuelang.org/)

 ## About

 I personally don't love YAML and find it error prone.
-I use the CUE language to generate and validate all YAML files for just about everything I do at this point (Kubernetes, config, etc.) This repo demonstrates using the [CUE language](https://cuelang.org/) to generate [dbt](https://docs.getdbt.com/reference/source-properties) YAML files.
+I use the CUE language to generate and validate all YAML files for just about everything I do at this point (Kubernetes, config, etc.) This repo demonstrates using CUE to generate [dbt](https://docs.getdbt.com/reference/source-properties) YAML files.
 There are a lot more checks to be added and you can easily clone and add your own validations as well, but this is a start.

 ## Minimum Requirements